sagifogel/ursus-maritimus/README.md

 ### How to run the application:

 - stack build
 - stack exec ursus-maritimus-exe [path to data generator]

 ### Querying the data API

 After running the service, the process starts an HTTP service which by default binds to "0.0.0.0:8080".
-If you'd like to change the port, this can be configured via the **application.conf**, and a restart to the service.
+If you'd like to change the port, this can be configured via the **configuration.yaml**, and a restart to the service.

 #### Endpoints exposed: